samliu000/HelloFromSamuel/README.md

 ## Hello From Samuel App

 ### App Description
-This app displays the message "Hello from Samuel!" in blue text and can be changed by pressing the button that says "CHANGE TEXT COLOR".
-The background of the app is light blue.
+This app displays the message "Hello from Samuel!" in blue text and can be changed by typing a message into the EditText Bar and pressing the button that says "CHANGE TEXT COLOR".
+The background of the app is light blue and can be changed using the "CHANGE VIEW COLOR" BUTTON.
+When the background is clicked, the app is reset and the views are all changed back to their original states (when the app is first opened).

 ### App Walk-though
 ![](PreworkGIF.gif)